 When not working I like to; write, play Basketball, ride my Longboard (Silversurfer) play chess, listen to good Jazz and Bake artisan breads.

-I am passionate about the work I am involved with and look for the moment when the light comes on in a persons eyes I am working with.
+I am passionate about the work I am involved and look for the moment when the light comes on in a persons eyes.